 So you want to work on or near the railway?

-The Department of Planning Transport and Infrastructure are the asset owners and operators of the Adelaide Metropolitan Passenger Rail Network.
+The Rail Commissioner holds the accreditation to operate and maintain the Adelaide Metropolitan Passenger Rail Network (AMPRN).
 This includes both train and tram networks.
 Our role is to provide an efficient and safe rail service with minimal delays to our customers.

 A network access application is required if:

-- Anyone wishing to access the AMPRN to undertake work, or
+- You wish to access the AMPRN to undertake work, or

-- If any work will encroach on the AMPRN.
+- Your activities will encroach on the AMPRN, or

-- Any work that has the potential to impact the intended operation of a level crossing i.e. contra-flow.
+- Your activities have the potential to impact the intended operation of a level crossing i.e. contra-flow.

-Any overweight or over-dimensional loads are required to cross the network (ie: level crossing) will require a permit.
+- A permit where any or over-dimensional loads are required to cross the network (i.e. level crossing).

-There are rules and conditions for third parties to access the rail network to ensure the safety of everyone and to minimize any disruption to rail services.
-Work will need to be undertaken either between services or after last service at night and before first service in the morning.
+- Work is to be undertaken either between services or after last service at night and before first service in the morning.